-Barite formed in sand by crystallisation of Barium sulfate within the interstitial spaces between the grains of sand.
+Barite desert roses are formed in sand by crystallisation of Barium sulfate within the interstitial spaces between the grains of sand.
 The unique shape is a result of this crystallisation process.
 Examination under magnification will show the specimen to be a massive sample of tiny barite crystals and sand particles.

 Barite is a heavy mineral making it easily distinguishable from calcite, quartz, talc and gypsum.
 This makes an interesting identification activity in the classroom.

 This specimen comes from western Queensland.
 One only availble.